Marmicode

 A New Way of Writing Templates

-The main advantage of this syntax is that the components, directives, and pipes used in the template are explicitly imported.
+The main advantage of this syntax is that the .

 What’s Next?